In English, a Roundwood leaver will know:

 Creative writing and the study of poetry gives students the opportunity to reflect on their own beliefs and helps them to establish their own relationship with language.
 Writing is expressive and allows for a reflective process and the freedom to be creative and experiment.

 Many texts encourage moral thinking through the recognition of values such as goodwill, humility and kindness.
 Students are able to analyse character and events to explore the consequences of negative actions.

 During the study of fiction, students are given the opportunity to consider different perspectives and empathise with other characters and allow pupils to explore moral questions, such as equal rights for men and women, deforestation and homelessness, giving students the opportunity to produce their own writing.
 Writing non-fiction texts such as newspaper articles, leaflets, reports and reviews help to develop students’ ability to apply fiction to real life scenarios.

 English lessons promote cooperation and teamwork through being able to work in groups, listening to presentations and asking questions.
-Real issues encourage students to think about the world outside school and give opinions on topics that may affect them in the future for example, imagining it has been proposed that a new supermarket is to be built in the local area.
+We give students the opportunity to speak in different contexts and regarding a range of different real-life issues, applying learning to careers and life after school.
+Real issues encourage students to think about the world outside school and give opinions on topics that may affect them in the future for example, imagining it has been proposed that a new supermarket is to be built in the local area or learning about the impact of climate change and its consequences for the world.
 Students are required to take on a role and argue a point of view.